 Some background on whole life insurance

-I’ve written before about the importance of life insurance, how to determine your life insurance needs, and what type of life insurance to buy.
+I have an entire comprehensive guide dedicated to the importance of life insurance, determining your life insurance needs, and how to buy an affordable policy.
 I think life insurance is a crucial part of any family’s financial security.

 When you buy life insurance, there are essentially two types: term and permanent.
 Term life insurance is very simple.
 You pay a (typically) small premium for financial protection that lasts a specific amount of time, typically 10-30 years.
 It is pure insurance.
 The only potential benefit is the payout upon death.
 In my opinion, this is the only type of life insurance that most young parents should consider, as the financial protection provided by the death benefit is the whole purpose of life insurance.